tsevdos/codehub-react/bite-sized-learning/react-code-smells/presentation/presentation.md

 - Complex components
 - Component and code duplication

-- Complex JSX
+- Not using the "derived state"
-- Not hanndled state and errors
+- Unhandled state and errors
-- JSX outside the render method
 - Components with too many props
 - Prop drilling
-- Not using the "derived state"
-- Unoptimized or over-optimize renders

 ---